Fionn Ferreira: Education

-In autumn 2019, Ferreira started a BSc in Chemistry at the University of Groningen in the Netherlands, which he continues.
+In autumn 2019, Ferreira began a BSc in Chemistry at the University of Groningen in the Netherlands and graduated in 2022 with Cum Laude honors.

+He is currently pursuing an MSc in Chemistry at the University of Groningen.
+As part of his master's studies, Ferreira conducted a research project in the molecular inorganic chemistry group of Professor Edwin Otten, focusing NMR for organic Redox Flow Batteries.

+In 2023, he participated in a field-based project in Arctic chemical oceanography at the University Centre in Svalbard (UNIS), investigating the biogeochemical processes influencing plastic degradation and pollutant transport in polar marine environments.

+In 2025, Ferreira began a second MSc research project at ETH Zurich, working in the laboratory of Professor Alexander Barnes.
+His work focuses on the development of high-temperature superconducting (HTS) magnets for nuclear magnetic resonance (NMR), with an emphasis on sustainable instrumentation and improving energy efficiency in scientific research.

 Business

 In 2020, Ferreira founded a business, Fionn & Co., focused on microplastic removal technology.
 In 2020 and 2021 his work was featured by the global campaign by Hewlett-Packard: For every dream.

 Recognition

-In 2018 the MIT Lincoln Laboratory named a minor planet after Ferreira, following his being awarded 2nd place at the Intel International Science and Engineering Fair.
-In 2021 he was named a National Geographic Society Young Explorer; he has since been working on a new platform for youth in the space of invention with the help of the funding from the society.
-In 2021, he was named a Forbes 30 Under 30 listee in the Science and Healthcare category.
-In September 2021 Ferreira was awarded a Premio Internationale Giuseppe Sciacca award for his conservation and ecological efforts.
+In 2018, the MIT Lincoln Laboratory named a minor planet after Ferreira, following his being awarded 2nd place at the Intel International Science and Engineering Fair.

+In 2021, he was named a National Geographic Society Young Explorer; he has since been working on a new platform for youth in the space of invention with the help of funding from the society.

+That same year, he was included in the Forbes 30 Under 30 list in the Science and Healthcare category.

+In September 2021, Ferreira received the Premio Internazionale Giuseppe Sciacca award for his conservation and ecological efforts.

-Ferreira has spoken at several events, including:
+Ferreira has spoken at several international forums, including: